Munio Weinraub: The Munio Gitai Weinraub Museum of Architecture

-In 2014, the Munio Gitai Weinraub Architecture Museum opened in Haifa, dedicated to Weinraub's private collection and in honor of Israeli architecture.
+In 2014, the Munio Gitai Weinraub Architecture Museum opened in Haifa, in honor of Israeli architecture and dedicated to Weinraub's private collection.
 The museum was established by his son, Amos Gitai, and includes Weinraub's private archive and a room restoring the studio where he worked.
 The museum was established in collaboration with the Haifa Municipality and the Haifa Museums Company.
 The "Kowalski Efrat" office of the architects Zvi Efrat and Meira Kowalski was responsible for adapting the building to its purpose as a museum and Carmit Hernick Saar was responsible for its execution.

 The museum's opening exhibition was 'The Architecture of Memory', curated by Amos Gitai.
-The exhibition was accompanied by the book "Carmel", in collaboration with the Munio Gitai Weinraub Architecture Museum and the Haifa Museums.
+The exhibition was accompanied by the book Carmel, produced in collaboration with the Munio Gitai Weinraub Architecture Museum and the Haifa Museums.

 Every year, the museum hosts several exhibitions on Israeli and international architecture, and various events such as conferences and public conversations with architects and artists.
-The exhibitions in the museum are partly thematic and partly mono-graphic, and their purpose is to create discussions and raise questions concerning architecture that are at the center of public interest in Israel.